firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-31-alexa-play-solidarity-forever.md

 I dialed, wondering if Alexa could see that sort of thing.
 I actually had no idea how Alexa worked, or how Wi-Fi worked, or how the internet worked.
 Good thing my _entire house_ was controlled by technology I didn’t understand.

-I pressed 1 for ‘technical problems’ and then listened while a mechanical voice told me that the wait time was thirty-seven hours.
+I pressed 1 for “technical problems” and then listened while a mechanical voice told me that the wait time was thirty-seven hours.

 So the strike was real.